coopdevs/ciutat_oberta/presentation.md

 ### Transparency

-We open not only source code
+We not only open code but also data, participation and processes

 ---